 Password and PIN policy

 Set a secure password policy that requires upper and lower case characters and alpha numerical characters for administrator passwords and SIP passwords.

 - 1. Go to Security > Password Policy > Password/PIN Policy. - 2.
-Enable Password/PIN Policy and configure the settings as required.
-Make sure to apply the password policy to the appropriate users. - 3.
-Enabling PIN special allows the use of the and # special characters. - 4.
-Click Apply.
+Configure the following settings, as required.